 Swordfish, also known as Broadbill in some countries, are large, highly migratory, predatory fish characterized by a long, flat bill.
 They are a popular sport fish in the billfish category, though elusive.

 The International Game Fish Association’s all-tackle angling record for a swordfish was a 1,182 lb specimen taken off Chile in 1953.
-When planning your next Swordfish fishing trip visit our fishing charter directory, Swordfish fishing guide or Swordfish fishing charter page to link up with the right professional fishing charter to give you that memorable experience you have been dreaming about.
+When planning your next Swordfish fishing trip visit our fishing charter directory to link up with the right professional fishing charter to give you that memorable experience you have been dreaming about.

 Swordfish Fishing Locations